Will Mannion: Club career

+Youth career

 Mannion joined AFC Wimbledon at the age of 16.
 He was a key member of the Under-18 team that knocked Premier League academies Watford and Newcastle United out of the FA Youth Cup before a fifth round defeat to Chelsea.

+Hull City

 In July 2016, Mannion signed for Premier League club Hull City on a three-year deal.
 Due to his age, AFC Wimbledon were entitled to a compensation fee settled by a tribunal.
 In May 2017, it was announced that Hull City would pay an initial fee of £100,000, plus further payments of up to £100,000 for appearances for the first team, and up to £225,000 should he become an Under-21 and full international in a competitive match.

 Mannion spent his first season with the club's Under-23 side, and was named on the bench in the EFL Cup in August 2016.
 On 22 August 2017, he made his debut in a 2–0 EFL Cup defeat at Doncaster Rovers.